Headed on a road trip with kids?

 These DVD players are a really BIG deal.- This is not something we use every day, so making bringing them out becomes extra special.
 Once we arrive, the screens are disconnected until the return trip home.

-Pro Tip: Rent movies from your library rather than buying them or rent from Redbox and return to the nearest drop-off after watching.
+Pro Tip: Rent movies from your library rather than buying them or renting from Redbox and return to the nearest drop-off after watching.

 Finally, remember when I said we have an eight-hour car ride with kids?